SunOner/sunone_aimbot/README.md

 - hideout_targets `bool`: Allows shooting at targets on the range (for example in warface on the polygon or in aimlabs).
 - disable_headshot `bool`: Disable head targerting.
 - disable_prediction `bool`: Disable target position prediction.
+- prediction_interval `bool`: The time frame used to estimate an object's future position based on its current motion.
 - third_person `bool`: Turn on the third-person game mode. (sunxds_0.5.7+)

 ### Hot keys: